umbrellio/verifly/README.md

 ## Applicator

-Applicator is designed to wrap applying of [applicable](https://en.wikipedia.org/wiki/Sepulka) objects to some binding in some context
+Applicator is designed to wrap applications of [applicable](https://en.wikipedia.org/wiki/Sepulka) objects around some binding in some context

 example: